 What to Eat: Protein

-We are also lucky in this area to access game when in season.
+We are also lucky in this area to access wild game when in season.

 We have made a conscious effort to get eat more offal.
 Chicken pate and beef liver pate, liver with parsley and lemon, stuffed and braised hearts are some of our favourites.
 Check out this excellent Chris Kresser article on nature’s real superfood.

 We also make plenty of bone broth with the bones (simmered for around 24 hours).
 Be sure to add a couple of tablespoons of cider vinegar as this helps to extract the minerals and other good stuff from the bone.
 The fat collected on the top of the broth as it cools is fantastic to use again for cooking.